Khuslensaikhan/khuslensaikhan/README.md

 ## 👋 Professional Summary

-Next.js speciealist (really loves monolith) but also likes Nest.js and Node.js but (Learning springboot due to the enterprise customers).
+Next.js speciealist (really loves monolith) but also likes Nest.js and Node.js but (Learning springboot due to the enterprise clients).
 Currently leading technical operations and development at Gobi Tech LLC, where I architect and deliver software solutions for our clients.

 **Core Competencies:** Full-Stack Development • Backend Engineer